Ginden/node-ha-mqtt-discoverable/README.md

 - `command.json` - emitted when a command is received from Home Assistant.
 The payload is the parsed JSON object.
 - `command.string` - emitted when a command is received from Home Assistant.
 The payload is the raw string.
-- `command.unparsable` - emitted when a command is received from Home Assistant, but the payload cannot be parsed.
+- `command.raw` - emitted when a command is received from Home Assistant, but the payload cannot be parsed.
 The payload is raw Buffer.

 All subclasses of `Discoverable` emit the following events: